halbo5/ansible-bootstrap-css/README.md

 Installs all required to customize Bootstrap with SASS : Node.js, bootstrap, dependencies, gulp, gulp-sass, ...
 Creates two folders scss and dist and adds a custom.scss in scss folder.

+Tested with Ubuntu and Debian.
+Should work with RedHat and CentOS.

 ## Requirements

 None.